Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 If I remember correctly, the gentleman’s name is Ricky (242) 551-1726 and he was extremely helpful and friendly to us.
 Even though I had a list of destinations I plan to go to on my own itinerary, Ricky shared with us many of his recommendations and all of them are really spot-on.

 The rental car, however, definitely has seen better days.
 Yet we’re no longer concerned about that as a priority.
 We learn to understand that we currently are on a totally remote island that’s hundreds of miles from a nearest major city.
 I’m not going to expect a Lincoln Navigator level of luxury here.
 Modern world has its perks, but you win some and lose some.
-This is actually much better for your soul.
+This is actually much better for the soul.

 So my wife and I just let ourselves enjoy everything along the way as much as the destination itself.
 Even for this car.
 And I hope the steering wheel won’t fall off.
 Spoiler again: it didn’t, and it took us everywhere we wanted to, including some dirt roads to the cave.
 Take that, Cyberstuck!